ploomcake/ploomcake_buildout/README.rst

 ====================================
 The cleanest way to extend this buildout is to create another folder like this in the buildout.
 We have prepared a precompiled folder called "extend_config.d".
 In this folder you can customize and extend the buildout configuration.
 In particular this buildout inherits the project.cfg.
-To use the new extended buildout you have to copy the start_devel.cfg start_production.cfg in the instance directory and relaunch the buildout using one of these files.
+To use the new extended buildout you have to copy the start_devel.cfg or start_production.cfg in the instance directory and relaunch the buildout using one of these files.
 You can rename the file you choose as buildout.cfg and relaunch bin/buildout

 License